We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Type

 In addition to the different types, there are two main methods of dehumidification: refrigerant and desiccant.
-In general (although there are exceptions), the desiccant method is used for portable dehumidifiers for rooms, and the refrigeration method is used in whole-house dehumidifiers.
+In general (although there are exceptions), the desiccant method is used in portable dehumidifiers for rooms, and the refrigeration method is used in whole-house dehumidifiers.

 - Desiccant dehumidifiers use chemicals that absorb moisture to pull water from the air as it cycles through the system.
 The water is collected in a tank or directed to a drain via a hose.